 But how and why priming works to defeat pathogens such as the CS fungus on cereal crops was unknown.

 Plant metabolomics decodes a tougher security system

-Prof Ian Dubery and Dr Fidele Tugizimana decoded how and why priming with rhizobacteria works on Sorghum bicolor.
-Tugizimana is a research associate at the Research Centre.
+Prof Ian Dubery and Dr. Fidele Tugizimana decoded how and why priming with rhizobacteria works on Sorghum bicolor.
+Tugizimana is a research associate at the Research Center.